carolinalvarez/angrist-and-evans-1998-python/README.md

        width="109" height="20">
 </a>

-To ensure the reproducibility of the project, my repository is supported by GitHub Actions Continuos Integration (CI).
+Also, to ensure the reproducibility of the project, my repository is supported by GitHub Actions Continuos Integration (CI).
 The state of my workflow can be found here:

 </a>
 <a href="https://github.com/OpenSourceEconomics/ose-data-science-course-project-carolinalvarez/actions/workflows/ci.yml"